I once treated my hiring of freelancers as a monumental task to be used in cases of extreme emergency.

 - Hiring, paying, & managing a freelancer will be a HUGE headache I’d rather avoid.

-These thoughts are not truths.
+These are fears, though – not truths.

 You Need To Hire Freelancers